DFHack/dfhack/Readme.rst

 Note that tags like ``[SYN_INHALED]`` are ignored.

+The plugin will work for transformations, but doesn't seem to properly apply CE_BLEEDING, for example.
+Further testing is required.

+If the reaction is run twice, by default, a second instance of the syndrome is added.
+This behavior can be customized.
+With ``[SYN_CLASS:\RESET_POLICY DoNothing]``, units already afflicted with the syndrome will not be considered for syndrome application.
+With ``[SYN_CLASS:\RESET_POLICY ResetDuration]`` the existing syndrome timer is reset.
+With ``[SYN_CLASS:\RESET_POLICY AddDuration]`` the duration of the longest effect in the syndrome is added to the remaining duration of the existing syndrome.
+The tag ``[SYN_CLASS:\RESET_POLICY NewInstance]`` re-establishes the default behavior.
+If more than one such tag is present, the last one takes priority.

 It is also possible to directly trigger dfhack plugins and scripts using autoSyndrome.
 If a syndrome has ``[SYN_CLASS:\COMMAND]`` then all following ``SYN_CLASS`` tags will be used to create a console command.
 The command will behave exactly as if the user had typed it in to the dfhack console.
 For example

 ``[SYN_CLASS:\COMMAND]``